dm-io dot

 A factory warranty is a type of warranty that usually covers drivetrain and engine problems up until a certain mileage or years of vehicle ownership.

 For example, if you take your car to a mechanic who uses the wrong engine oil spec, your warranty won’t cover the work.
-That’s not to say that using non-OEM or used parts will void the warranty, just that any parts or fluids used in a repair must conform to the manufacturer’s approved specifications.
+That’s not to say that using non-OEM or used parts will make the car warranty void, just that any parts or fluids used in a repair must conform to the manufacturer’s approved specifications.
+In fact, one of the most common questions drivers have is what voids a car warranty, and using the wrong fluids or parts is usually the answer.

 Service Contract